A Knowledgeable Legal Advocate In High-Asset Divorce

 If there are significant assets to be divided in a divorce, it is important to work with a law firm that understands these complex holdings and how each is treated under Massachusetts law.
 Whether you or a spouse is a high earner, runs your own business or has substantial property holdings, a divorce in which there is a lot at stake requires the knowledge and experience of an attorney who can protect your financial future.

 The attorneys at the Law Offices of Andrew S. Guisbond can evaluate your situation and give your case the deliberate and meticulous attention to detail that a more complex divorce requires.
-Call our Charlestown office at 800-441-7573 today to schedule a consultation.
+Call our Boston office at 800-441-7573 today to schedule a consultation.

 We Work With Forensic Accountants And Other Specialists